AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates directory with permissions 751
+Script that changes group of file school to hello